-Employment Matters — February 2014: duty of employer to pay for employee’s counselling
+Employment Matters — February 2014: duty of employer to pay for employee’s psychiatric counselling - .PDF file.

 The Employment Appeal Tribunal, in the claim of Croft Vets Ltd and others v Butcher, considered whether a veterinary practice — by failing to pay for a depressed employee’s private psychiatric treatment — had breached its duty to make reasonable adjustments to enable her to return to work.